Radar

 screen itself.
 Using radar, an operator can see any nearby ships or

-planes, where they are, how quickly they're travelling, and where
+planes, where they are, how quickly they're traveling, and where

 they're heading.
 Watching a radar screen is a bit like playing a video